Promises I Can Keep

 Kathryn Edin and Maria Kefalas

-Winner of the William J. Goode Award from the American Sociological Association
+Winner of the William J. Goode Award

 Millie Acevedo bore her first child before the age of 16 and dropped out of high school to care for her newborn.
 Now 27, she is the unmarried mother of three and is raising her kids in one of Philadelphia’s poorest neighborhoods.
 Would she and her children be better off if she had waited to have them and had married their father first?
 Why do so many poor American youth like Millie continue to have children before they can afford to take care of them?